Catnary/catnary.github.io/_posts/2025-02-10-markdown-cv.md

 I rarely use Word for anything these days.
 When very occasionally I do need something in `.docx` or `.pdf` format, the thing I enjoy least is messing around with the formatting in Word to make it look presentable.

-CVs are the worst for this.
-Fixed-term employment means I need to apply for new roles fairly regularly, so I wanted to figure out an efficient workflow for outputting a presentable CV and covering letter in PDF format from markdown files.
+Most recruitment workflows involve having to submit Word or PDF files so I wanted to figure out an efficient workflow for outputting a presentable CV and covering letter in PDF format from markdown files.

 The following is what I came up with.
 It's not the most streamlined process, but (unusually for me) I'm happy with this not being more automated.